 Replace the sugar

-The sweetness for these Low Carb Peanut Butter cookies comes from Allulose, a “rare” sugar NOT yet available in stores.
+The sweetness for these Low Carb Peanut Butter cookies comes from a 50/50 mix of Lakanto Monkfruit Sweetener and Allulose, a “rare” sugar NOT yet available in stores.
 You can easily buy Allulose online HERE in the States and I imagine it won’t be long until you find it everywhere and in everything.
+Laknato Monkfruit Sweetener is found in most regular supermarkets, but you get a way better deal if you buy online HERE.

 The lil extra bump of sweet

-The other thing I needed to think about is that Allulose is only about 70% as sweet as table sugar, so I added 10 drops of liquid Stevia.
-I don’t really want to say this step is optional because everything I did with this recipe is necessary to come out with the best Low Carb Peanut Butter Cookies, however if you don’t want the cookies as sweet then I suppose you can omit the Stevia…but you’ve been warned.
+The other thing I needed to think about is that Allulose is only about 70% as sweet as table sugar, so I added 5-10 drops of liquid Stevia.
+I don’t really want to say this step is optional because everything I did with this recipe is necessary to come out with the best Low Carb Peanut Butter Cookies, however if you don’t want the cookies as sweet then I suppose you can omit the Stevia.

 The freezing part…just a few mins!